mgonza63/readmeGenerator/goodREADME.md

-# Employee Team Summary
+# Note Taker

 ##
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description

-This project allows you to create a whole employee team for your projects.
-Just answer some basic question and an html file will be rendered for you with the employees descriptions.
-You can add as many members you want!
+This application made with Express allows you to take notes and it saves them when you create them

 ## Table of Contents